doc4d/docs/docs/Desktop/sessions.md

 Just like a [**web user session**](../WebServer/sessions.md), the code executed in a desktop session has access to a [`Session`](../API/SessionClass.md) object which provides functions and properties to store and share values between user processes such as the [`session.storage`](../API/SessionClass.md#storage) object.

 However, unlike code executed in web user session, desktop session code is not controlled by [roles and privileges](../ORDA/privileges.md).
 It can access any parts of the 4D application, including ORDA and data model classes.
+On 4D Server, [users and groups feature](../Users/handling_users_groups.md) can manage user accesses.

 You can nevertheless **share** a desktop session with a web session so that a desktop user can access your 4D application through a web interface, using for example Qodly pages and Web areas.